isomerpages/moe-queenstownsec/pages/Learning Spaces @ QTSS.md

 <li>
 <p>The Heritage Gallery will be revamped to showcase our rich school heritage
 and our Alumni.
-This project is made possible by the support of the National Heritage Board (NHB) and our Alumni Association.
+This project is made possible by the support of the National Heritage Board and our Alumni Association.
 <br>
 </p>
 </li>